Radiologic Technology

 Admission requirements for the Radiologic Technology program

-Program admission is competitive and fulfillment of the basic requirements does not guarantee admission.
+The Radiologic Technology program limits enrollment to students who meet the eligibility requirements and who are selected for admission through a point system.
+Program admission is competitive, and fulfillment of the basic requirements does not guarantee admission.
 Class size is limited and determined by the number of available clinical sites within each community-college district.
-Participating community college districts (in addition to Carl Sandburg College) include Black Hawk College and Spoon River Valley Community College.
+Participating community college districts (in addition to Carl Sandburg College) include Black Hawk College and Spoon River College.

-Students accepted will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
+Students accepted will be required to possess healthcare provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check and drug screen.
 The student is responsible for all fees incurred, in addition to tuition.
 Please refer to the Radiologic Technology Program Cost Sheet.

 Findings on the criminal background check and drug screen may void conditional admission and prevent entrance to the program.
 Findings on the physical examination and drug screen may prevent placement at the clinical sites.

-If a student is unable to participate in and/or complete clinical/practicum/internship courses required for the program due to a positive drug test which includes marijuana, they are not eligible for a refund of any tuition, fees, or other expenses incurred while preparing for admission into the program and while enrolled in the program.
+If a student is unable to participate in and/or complete clinical/practicum/internship courses required for the program due to a positive drug test, which includes marijuana, they are not eligible for a refund of any tuition, fees or other expenses incurred while preparing for admission into the program and while enrolled in the program.

-Career and technical programs/courses are offered without regard to race, color, national origin, sex, sexual orientation, age, disability, or status in any group protected by applicable federal, state, or local law.
-Title IX Coordinator: 309.341.5258.
-ADA/504 Coordinator: 309.341.5262.
+Career and technical programs/courses are offered without regard to race, color, national origin, sex, sexual orientation, age, disability, or status in any group protected by applicable federal, state or local law.
+For more information, contact the Title IX coordinator at 309.341.5258 or the ADA/504 coordinator at 309.341.5262.

 For additional information contact: